 You might think, why the value of newly allocated memory is not reset to 0 or

 Initializing a variable means assigning some value to it for the very first time.
-It is considered as a good programming practice to initialize your variables with 0 or
+We must override garbage value, just after variable declaration.
+Hence, it is considered a good programming practice to initialize your variables with 0 or

 Syntax to initialize a variable